GfellerLab/MetacellAnalysisToolkit/README.md

     conda env create -f env/MetacellAnalysisToolkit_env.yml

-Alternatively you can use [mamba](https://github.com/conda-forge/miniforge) for a faster and lighter installation
+Alternatively you can use [mamba](https://github.com/conda-forge/miniforge) for a faster and lighter installation.

     mamba env create -f env/MetacellAnalysisToolkit_env.yml

 ### 1.3 Install additional R packages

-Then you have to install in this environment additional required R packages not available through conda
+Then you have to install in this environment additional required R packages not available through conda.

     conda activate MetacellAnalysisToolkit
     Rscript env/install.R